Examination of the intestines using modern methods. Treatment of intestinal obstruction Other research methods

 • the possibility of examining the intestine without a cleansing enema.

-The disadvantages include the inconvenience of processing the received data and the difficulty of swallowing.
-A picture of the intestine with a capsule is recorded on a special device that is worn on a belt.
-This study is of limited use.
-It is costly.
-A capsule examination is performed when it is impossible to carry out colonoscopy and barium enema.
+Disadvantages include the inconvenience of processing the received data and difficulty in swallowing.
+The picture of the intestine with the capsule is recorded on a special device that is worn on the belt.
+This study has limited application.
+It's expensive.
+A capsule study is performed when colonoscopy and irrigoscopy are not possible.

-Complications include a delay in the removal of the capsule.
+Complications include delayed capsule clearance.
 Some patients develop allergic reactions.
 The study is carried out on an outpatient basis.
 The person does not need to be in the hospital.
 After swallowing the capsule, you can go about your daily activities.
 Preparation includes the use of laxatives.

 To examine the final sections of the intestine, sigmoidoscopy is often organized.
 The procedure is performed using a sigmoidoscope.
 It is a lighting device with a metal tube.
-The thickness of the latter is different.
-Using a sigmoidoscope, you can examine the mucosa of the sigmoid and rectum at a distance of up to 35 cm from the anus.
+The thickness of the latter varies.
+Using a sigmoidoscope, you can examine the mucous membrane of the sigmoid and rectum at a distance of up to 35 cm from the anus.

 • pain in the anus during bowel movements and at rest;